 Using materials of the highest quality, the church exterior was built from Bedford stone; the interior was constructed of Texas limestone.
 A beautiful purple and green slate roof covered the open trusses of the church.
 The center of attention inside the church was the main altar, quarried near McNeil, Texas.
 Oswald Lassig performed the intricate carving on all of the altars.
 The main altar had a canopy of blue velvet trimmed with gold and yellow satin.
 The tabernacle was bronze; the candlesticks were carved from birch over-laid with gold leaf.
 The transom above the main entrance was carved in relief, depicting Our Lady of the Rosary.
 The vestibule was divided from the nave by a screen of wood and mottled glass.
 The baptistry alcove, divided from the vestibule by a wrought iron grill, contained the stone and copper font from the temporary church.
 On the feast of St. Albert the Great, November 15, 1933, Bishop Byrne blessed the church.
 The new church cost $150,000, a very low price due to depression era expenses.
 Even though many parishioners had suffered from the depression, they gave generously, and in only a few years, the debt of $71,000 was liquidated.

-Fr.
-McDermott completed his term in 1936 and was succeeded by Rev. Francis H. Dugan.
-Unfortunately, Fr.
-Dugan’s work was impeded by ill health; he retired from the pastorate in 1940 and died on February 20, 1941.
+Father McDermott completed his term in 1936 and was succeeded by Father Francis H. Dugan.
+Unfortunately, Father Dugan’s work was impeded by ill health; he retired from the pastorate in 1940 and died on February 20, 1941.

 During the 1950’s and 1960’s, Holy Rosary grew rapidly with the city.
 An enormous number of Dominican Friars spent time at the parish and worked in numerous ministries around Houston.
 It was during this time that the Dominicans taught at St. Agnes Academy, Sacred Heart Dominican College, and St. Pius X High School among others.
 They were the first chaplains at Ben Taub and Hermann to name two hospitals.
 They cared for students at Rice and the University of Houston, and they taught and did research at the university level.

-During the leadership of Rev. Joseph D. Konkel, Holy Rosary’s fifteenth pastor, the parish undertook an ambitious capital campaign in the spirit of preparing for future generations.
+Under the leadership of Father Joseph D. Konkel, Holy Rosary’s fifteenth pastor, the parish undertook an ambitious capital campaign in the spirit of preparing for future generations.
 New parish offices and a parish hall were constructed to serve the people of the parish.
 The campaign also provided a new, much needed addition to the living quarters of the Dominican Friars.
-Since finishing his term as pastor in 2009, Rev. Konkel has remained at Holy Rosary and oversaw the renovation of the old rectory, which was completed in July 2011.
+After finishing his term as pastor in 2009, Father Konkel remained at Holy Rosary and oversaw the renovation of the old rectory, which was completed in July 2011.
 He died on November 3, 2013.
 A large crowd turned out for his funeral.
 His cremains were entered into a columbarium at St. Peter Catholic Church in Memphis, Tennessee, where he also served as pastor.